 A nutria (also called a coypu), is a 20-pound semi-aquatic rodent from South America.
 Imagine the illicit product of a love affair between a large rat and a beaver and you’ve got a pretty fair image of a nutria.

-Nutria were imported to Louisiana in the 1930s, to be farmed for their beaver-like fur.
+Nutria was imported to Louisiana in the 1930s, to be farmed for their beaver-like fur.
 It just so happened that Louisiana’s swampy coastline was an ideal environment for this semi-aquatic rodent.
-You know what the problem is with farming intelligent rodents?
+Do you know what the problem is with farming intelligent rodents?
 They escape.

 Even with human hunters, alligators and other bayou predators, the nutria thrived in their new home.
 At present, its estimated Louisiana is home to four million of these pesky creatures.

 So how is a giant water-rat slowly shrinking Louisiana?
-The nutria eat plants vital for the prevention of coastal erosion.
-Without those plants, the states coastline is eroding away at an alarming rate.
+The nutria eats plants vital for the prevention of coastal erosion.
+Without those plants, the state's coastline is eroding at an alarming rate.

 Controlling the nutria population has proven difficult.
-Prior to the 1980s, hunting nutria for their fur provided some degree of aquatic rat pest control.
+Before the 1980s, hunting nutria for their fur provided some degree of aquatic rat pest control.
 When public opinion turned against fur-wearing, the demand for nutria pelts dropped and the rodent population boomed.